5 Different Types of Paint Sprayers: Which is Right for You?

 - Painting fences

-It may be fatiguing, but this type of device will work on big projects like spraying a fence or a whole wall.
-However, the low pressure of the system means that the pump is not powerful enough to eject thick and viscous liquids, so it will only work with thin and light paint.
+Some models may be awkward to carry, but they will work on big projects like spraying a fence or a whole wall.
+However, the system’s low-pressure spray is not powerful enough to eject thick and viscous liquids, so it only works with thin and light paint.

 What Is the Best Type of Paint Sprayer For Home Use?

-The LVLP spray painter is the one most commonly bought for home use.
+The LVLP spray painter is the one most commonly used by homeowners.
 It is inexpensive, easy to operate, and despite being quite heavy after long-term use, it can be used for reasonably large jobs.
-However, if you do intend to use a spray gun to paint every wall in every room of a house, as well as some other jobs like painting the outside of the property, you should consider something more powerful.
+However, if you intend to use a spray gun to paint every wall in every room of a house, as well as some other jobs like painting the outside of the property, you should consider something more powerful.

 - The most affordable option